Send us a message

 At some point, you have to recognize that a high-risk invoice may never get paid.
 This is when it becomes "bad debt."
 Your AR aging report is the key tool for identifying these uncollectible accounts.
 After you’ve exhausted all reasonable collection efforts, the next step is to write off the debt.
 This is an accounting process where you remove the receivable from your books, which gives you a more accurate view of your company's financial position.
 This process also provides valuable insights that can help you refine your credit policies and make smarter decisions about which customers to extend credit to in the future.
 Having clear data visibility into these patterns is essential for long-term financial health.

-Anatomy of a Sample AR Aging Report
+What a Good AR Aging Report Looks Like

 An accounts receivable aging report might sound complicated, but it’s really just a clear, organized way to see who owes you money and for how long.
 Think of it as a snapshot of your company's financial health, showing you which customers are paying on time and which ones are falling behind.
 By breaking down this report, you can get a much better handle on your cash flow and make smarter decisions about your credit and collections policies.
 Let's walk through what a standard AR aging report looks like, piece by piece.